roseanne396/Capstone---Healthlabs/README.md

 ## Project Goal

-The primary goal of this capstone project is to **detect and evaluate synergistic partnership opportunities among digital health companies**.
+The primary goal of this capstone project is to **detect and evaluate synergistic partnership opportunities among digital health companies and products**.

 ## The Challenge